bemad/Clouds-And-Dirt/README.md

 # Udacity Nanodegree Program for iOS Developer
-Daily Practice for Data Structures
+My apps made for the nanodegree.